swedesjs/vkdart/README.md

 ## Future plans
 - Release models of VK API objects. ✔
 - Release a class that makes keyboarding easier. ✔
-- Release features, for chat bot commands.
+- Release features, for chatbot commands.

 ## Bugs and feature requests